 Passive Adaptive Management allows you to apply important lessons that you’ve learned during the process to the current management approach.
 The information you obtain from one iteration you can then use on the following one.
 In this way, you can minimize all the uncertainties related.

 Active Adaptive Management enables you to determine the best management strategy by learning through experiments.

 Here are the essential steps you need to take when implementing Active Adaptive Management:

-- Perform a quantitative risk analysis, which should help you determine what will happen with project schedule if a certain risks occur.
+- Perform a quantitative risk analysis, which should help you determine what will happen with the project schedule if a certain risk occurs.